usu-cidi/qa-update/README.md

 In finder, move your course report file (Meghan's data) into the file containing this project (the one you unzipped).

-If you're updating the board (as opposed to filling in an empty one):
-* Go to your board on monday.com
-* Click the three dots on the top right
-* Select `More actions` and then `Export board to Excel`
-* Move the resulting file into the file containing this project (the one you unzipped).

 Run the following command:
 ```commandline
 nano .env